RobertLemmens/JVerify/README.md

 JVerify
 =======

-An application to create MD5 and SHA-1/256/512 hashes.
+An application to create MD5 and SHA-1/256/512 hashes and check for file integrity.

 Simplicity
 -------